jangminhyuk/jangminhyuk.github.io/_pages/about.md

 Honors & Awards
 ======
+* Outstanding B.S.
+Thesis Presentation Award (2024) : Automated Inverse Temperature Tuning Algorithm for MPPI Control
-* Kwanjeong Scholarship : Recipient of a full tuition scholarship along with a stipend for two years, in recognition of outstanding academic achievement.
+* Kwanjeong Scholarship (2021) : Recipient of a full tuition scholarship along with a stipend for two years, in recognition of outstanding academic achievement.
-* ARCOM(Army Commendation Medal) : United States Department of the Army
+* ARCOM(Army Commendation Medal) (2022) : United States Department of the Army